 2. Set up rewards.

 “Set up rewards.
-If I do X number of words, I can take a break and ____________.
-Fill it in with whatever you like.
-I like chocolate, lol.
-Or a walk.
-Or a swim.
+If I write X number of words, I can take a break and _______, (fill it in with whatever you like).
+I like chocolate, or a walk, or a swim.
 Or sometimes a freaking nap.
 Whatever.
 Set up some rewards.
 Do writing sprints with friends.” ~Nicole Mackey

 3. Just Start Writing.

 “Just start writing.
 Even if it’s garbage or maybe even good stuff.
-Writing activity itself can often break the log jam.
+The activity of writing itself can often break the log-jam.
 Change your venue-go somewhere else that’s different than where you are stuck.
 Write by hand, something coherent or just freestyle-whatever pops in your head as you go along for three pages or so.
-Read War of Art by Pressfield and The Artist’s Way by Cameron.
-Get the 90 Day Journal -a system of goal setting and accountability – from iCreate Daily.”

 4. Move around.